shamiroxs/Learning-with-Data/README.md

 3. **SQL Practice**: Developing skills in database management and query writing.
 4. **Exploratory Data Analysis (EDA)**: Projects focused on understanding and visualizing data.

+## Certificates and Proof of Learning

+To showcase my learning journey, I've included certificates and other proof of learning within the [certificates](certificates/) folder of this repository.

 ## Learning Outcomes

 These projects are meant to solidify my understanding of data analysis tools and techniques, while also preparing me for more advanced topics in the future.